-In the event of a Risk Appetite Proximity Warning the Head of Risk & Compliance and the relevant business area shall take appropriate immediate steps to return the company to risk appetite.
-The Head of Risk & Compliance shall inform the CEO without undue delay.
+In the event of a Risk Appetite Proximity Warning the Director of Risk & Compliance and the relevant business area shall take appropriate immediate steps to return the company to risk appetite.
+The Director of Risk & Compliance shall inform the CEO without undue delay.
 The CEO shall decide on the need for further escalation.
 In any case, the Proximity Warning shall be noted at the next Risk Committee meeting and reporting to the Risk Committee shall continue until risk appetite is restored.
+Should the proximity not be addressed within three quarters (or earlier if deemed necessary by the Director of Risk & Compliance) the relevant business area owner shall be requested to attend a Risk Committee meeting to discuss the issue and how it will be resolved.